AtitShetty/DevOps-Robust-Continuous-Deployment/README.md

 - The only difference with deployment is that, while deployment can occur in parallel across all the hosts, rolling updates are peformed are performed on one host at a time.

-- We have achieved this by adding a ``` serial ``` parameter in the playbook ``` deploy_iTrust ```.
+- We have achieved this by adding a ``` serial ``` parameter in the playbook ``` deploy_iTrust.yml ```.
 This will force the ansible playbook to be run in one host at a time, for all the hosts belonging to a certain group.

 - As we have seen before, this playbook is triggered from pre-push hook when a push to production is triggered.